RohanNero/UnoRe-RWA/README.md

 ![](images/stake_diagram.png)

-The withdrawal flow is a little more complex involving an extra step to convert STBT into stablecoins before being sent to the user
+The `unstake()` flow is a little more complex involving an extra step to convert STBT into stablecoins before being sent to the user

 ![](images/unstake_diagram.png)